emagnier/romcal/README.md

 </p>

 <p align="center">
-  Romcal is a high-performance Rust library that generates liturgical calendars for the Roman Rite of the Catholic Church.
+  Romcal is a high-performance library that generates liturgical calendars for the Roman Rite of the Catholic Church.
 It calculates liturgical dates for any year in the standard calendar and provides comprehensive metadata for each liturgical day.
 </p>

 <p align="center">